Alumnae & Alumni of Goucher College

 Jay Gilman ’09: Gilman is associate director for Education & Programs at Philadelphia Young Playwrights, and is pursuing an M.S. in Nonprofit Leadership, Management, & Social Innovation at the University of Pennsylvania.
 He has worked as an arts organization staffer and consultant, and is also a freelance theater director and sound designer.
 While at Goucher, Gilman studied Theatre, Anthropology, and Education (Interdisciplinary Major), with a Concentration in Arts Administration.
 He was also actively involved in Red Hot Blue, an acapella group devoted to fundraising for and serving the HIV/AIDS cause.
 His sister, Laura, is also a Goucher alum (’07) and manages social sector programming in their hometown, Kansas City.

-Eleanor Shriver Magee M.Ed. ’00: Eleanor Shriver Magee M.Ed. ’00: Shriver Magee’s career in higher education and nonprofit administration spans more than two decades.
+Eleanor Shriver Magee M.Ed. ’00: Shriver Magee’s career in higher education and nonprofit administration spans more than two decades.
 Her years as a National Collegiate Athletic Association head coach prepared Shriver Magee for a successful transition into alumni relations, advancement, and nonprofit administration.
-Many professional skills in coaching such as relationship building and the ability to multi-task prepared her well for both her career moves and volunteer commitments.
+Many professional skills in coaching such as relationship building and the ability to prioritize prepared her well for both her career moves and volunteer commitments.
 She has worked for Loyola University, Washington College, Habitat for Humanity Choptank, and the Talbot Historical Society.
-Recently, she began her own consulting business.
-Shriver Magee lives in Easton, Md., with her husband and son, and she volunteers for the Rotary Club of Easton; Washington College; National Society of the Colonial Dames of America, Eastern Shore; Garrison Forest School; Wye River Upper School; Radcliffe Creek School; the Maryland Historical Society; and the Waterfowl Festival.
+In 2013, she began her own non-profit consulting business.
+Shriver Magee lives in Easton, Md., with her husband and son, and in addition to Goucher College, she volunteers for the Rotary Club of Easton; Washington College; National Society of the Colonial Dames of America, Maryland-Eastern Shore; Garrison Forest School; Wye River Upper School; Radcliffe Creek School; the Maryland Historical Society; and the Waterfowl Festival.
+In 2014, Shriver Magee received the Distinguished Alumna Award from Garrison Forest School, and in 2016, she was inducted into the Baltimore chapter of US Lacrosse’s Hall of Fame.

 Jocelyn Reader ’02: A Biological Sciences major at Goucher, Reader was awarded the Ann M. Lacy Award in Genetics and is a member of Phi Beta Kappa.
 She received her doctorate in human genetics in 2009 from the University of Maryland School of Medicine.
 She was recently promoted to research associate in the Division of Gynecologic Oncology in the Department of Obstetrics, Gynecologic and Reproductive Medicine at the University of Maryland School of Medicine.
 Reader is also on the executive board for the Baltimore chapter of the Association for Women in Science (AWIS).